Unlocking Creativity & Sparking Real Change

 Fostering Creativity & Workplace Wellbeing

-Impact: Over the past ten years, I have facilitated hundreds of workshops for a diverse range of groups across various industries.
-These workshops have helped individuals and teams enhance their creativity and well-being and find new paths to innovation, leading to stronger collaboration and cultural affinity.
-I have collaborated with companies like CityCare Agency, Entrepreneurs’ Organization, Liquidfish Digital Agency, LifeSquire, Midtown OKC, Name.com, Nextep, Oklahoma Commission on the Status of Women, Shakti Group, Skylark AV, Sonder Centers, Vectra Bank, Yama Retreats and Women Leadership Council.
+Impact: Facilitated hundreds of sessions for companies like CityCare Agency, Entrepreneurs’ Organization, Liquidfish Digital Agency, LifeSquire, Midtown OKC, Name.com, Nextep, Oklahoma Commission on the Status of Women, Shakti Group, Skylark AV, Sonder Centers, Vectra Bank, Yama Retreats and Women Leadership Council, and more.
+Consistently boosted creativity, cohesion, and workplace joy.

 wonderhaus.jpg